Skip to Content

 Method

-4. While the rice is cooking, make the pork.
-Place 1 pork chop between 2 sheets of parchment paper or plastic wrap.
-Using a meat mallet or rolling pin, pound to ¼-inch thickness.
-Repeat with remaining pork chops.
+3. While the rice is cooking, make the pork.
+Working with 1 pork chop at a time, place the meat between 2 sheets of parchment paper or plastic wrap.
+Using a meat mallet or rolling pin, pound each pork chop to ¼-inch thickness.
 Season on both sides with the salt and pepper.

-5. In a shallow bowl or pie pan, beat the eggs.
-Place the panko in a separate shallow bowl.
+4. In a shallow bowl, beat the eggs.
+Place the panko in a separate shallow bowl or pie plate.
 Dip each pork chop into the egg, allowing the excess to drip off.
 Press each pork chop into the panko to coat evenly.

-6. Heat 2 tablespoons of the vegetable oil in a large skillet, over medium-high heat.
+5. Heat 2 tablespoons of the vegetable oil in a large skillet, over medium-high heat.
 Once the oil is glistening, add 2 pork chops and cook, undisturbed, until golden brown, about 3 to 4 minutes.
-Flip the pork chops and cook, undisturbed until golden brown on both sides, another 3 to 4 minutes.
+Flip the pork chops and repeat until the other side is golden brown, another 3 to 4 minutes.
 Transfer the pork to a cutting board.
-Add the remaining 1 tablespoon oil to the skillet and repeat with the remaining pork chops.
-Let the pork chops rest for 5 minutes before slicing.
+Add the remaining 1 tablespoon of oil to the skillet and repeat with the remaining pork chops.
+Let the cutlets rest for 5 minutes before slicing.

-7. Make the dressing.
-To a jar with a tight fitting lid, add the lemon zest, lemon juice, sugar, garlic, minced, salt, vinegar, mayonnaise, olive oil.
-Place the lid on and shake until combined, about 30 seconds.
-Alternatively you can add all of the ingredients to a bowl and whisk until combined.
+6. Make the dressing.
+To a jar with a tight fitting lid, add the lemon zest, lemon juice, sugar, minced garlic, salt, vinegar, mayonnaise, and olive oil.
+Seal the jar and shake until emulsified, about 30 seconds.

-8. Divide the rice into 4 bowls.
-Top with sliced pork, arugula, and tomatoes.
-Drizzle with dressing and an extra squeeze of lemon juice if desired.
+7. Divide the rice among 4 bowls.
+Top with the sliced pork cutlets, arugula, and tomatoes.
+Drizzle with the dressing and serve with a squeeze of lemon juice if desired.

 Nutrition Info